 3. Placing of Concrete

-The design mix for the curb and gutter is placed in the concrete formwork.
+The design mix for the curb gutter is placed in the concrete formwork.
 When doing concreting, the first concrete work is done in the gutter area.
 Then, concrete is poured into the curb formwork.
 Concrete is compacted using a vibrator to strengthen the curb and gutter.

 Once the concrete is set in the formwork, remove the board from the front side of the curb.
 Then, the work of smoothing the concrete surface of the curb and gutter is done with the help of finishing tools.